-Standards for activities located in the Local Shopping Centre Zone Non-compliance status b. the total gross floor area dedicated to office uses shall not exceed 3000m2; c. no retail or office activities (aside from those ancillary to permitted uses) shall take place until an upgrade of the intersection between Hansen Road and State Highway 6 has occurred; d. the total number of residential units (for the purposes of this rule, this shall include residential flats) shall not exceed 50 units; e. there shall be no vehicle access directly onto the State Highway; f. buildings shall be set back a minimum distance of 6m from the boundary with the State Highway; and g. buildings shall be set back a minimum distance of 4m from the boundary with Frankton Cemetery.
-15.5.6 Residential and Visitor Accommodation Activities NC All residential and visitor accommodation activities shall be restricted to first floor level or above 15.5.7 Building Height NC a. for the Local Shopping Centre Zone located at Albert Town, Arrowtown, Fernhill, and Hāwea, Sunshine Bay and Cardrona Valley Road Kelvin Heights the maximum building height shall be 7-14m; b. for the Local Shopping Centre Zone located at Frankton, Albert Town, Arrowtown, Hāwea, Sunshine Bay and Cardrona Valley Road the maximum building height shall be 10m. for all other areas in the Local Shopping Centre Zone the maximum building height shall be 10m.
-15.5.8 Noise NC Sound from activities shall not exceed the following noise limits at any point within any other site in this zone: a.
+Standards for activities located in the Local Shopping Centre Zone Non-compliance status b. the total gross floor area dedicated to office uses shall not exceed 3000m2; c. no retail or office activities (aside from those ancillary to permitted uses) shall take place until an upgrade of the intersection between Hansen Road and State Highway 6 has occurred; d. the total number of residential units (for the purposes of this rule, this shall include residential flats) shall not exceed 50 units; e. there shall be no vehicle access directly onto the State Highway; f. buildings shall be set back a minimum distance of 6m from the boundary with the State Highway; and g. buildings shall be set back a minimum distance of 4m from the boundary with 15.5.6 Frankton Cemetery.
+Residential and Visitor Accommodation Activities NC All residential and visitor accommodation activities shall be restricted to first floor level or above 15.5.7 Building Height NC a. for the Local Shopping Centre Zone located at Albert Town, Arrowtown, Fernhill, and Hāwea, Sunshine Bay and Cardrona Valley Road Kelvin Heights the maximum building height shall be 7-14m; b. for the Local Shopping Centre zone located at Lake Hāwea South the maximum building height shall be 12m; and c. for the Local Shopping Centre Zone located at Frankton, Albert Town, Arrowtown, Hāwea, Sunshine Bay and Cardrona Valley Road the maximum building height shall be 10m. for all other areas in the Local Shopping Centre Zone the maximum building height shall be 10m.
+15.5.8 Noise Sound from activities shall not exceed the following noise limits at any point within any other site in this zone: NC a.
 Daytime (0800 to 2200hrs) 60 dBLAeq(15 min) b.
 Night-time (2200 to 0800hrs) 50 dB LAeq (15 min) c.
 Night-time (2200 to 0800hrs) 75 dB LAFmax